 Dental implants are a comprehensive approach to tooth restoration that does what no other procedure can: replicate a tooth from root to crown.

-Rather than simply giving you a fake tooth that sits on top of your gums, dental implants are held firmly in place using a small titanium post that is surgically placed into your jaw that naturally bonds with the surrounding bone tissue to form a solid foundation in your jawbone.
-Not only does this give it the security of a natural tooth, but it also ensures the long term health of your gums and jaw.
+Rather than simply giving you a fake tooth that sits on top of your gums, dental implants are held firmly in place using a small titanium post that is surgically placed into your jaw.
+Over time, it naturally bonds with the surrounding bone tissue to form a solid foundation in your jawbone.
+Not only does this give it the stability and functionality of a natural tooth, but it also ensures the long-term health of your gums and jaw.
 The roots of your teeth stimulate circulation in your jawbone, so when a tooth goes missing, that area of the jaw begins to deteriorate.
 Dental implants are the only tooth replacement solution that can stop this process thanks to their unique placement!

 When you come in to see Dr. Share about getting dental implants, he will start by examining your mouth and gums to make sure they will work for you.
 Candidates typically need to be in decent overall health, and have an adequate amount of healthy jawbone to support the posts.
 Once he decides to proceed, the process involves 3 basic steps: